denironyx/devPython/python-crash-course/chapter10/README.md

 raised.
 A little experience will help you know where to include exception handling blocks in your program and how much to report to users about errors that arise.

+#### Storing Data
+Many of your programs will ask users to input certain kinds of information.
+You might allow users to store preferences in a game or provide data for a visualization.
+Whatever the focus of your program is, you'll store the information users provide in data structures suchh as lists and dictionaries.
+When users close a program, you'll almost always want to save the information they entered.
+A simple way to do this involves storing your data using the json module.

+##### using json.dump() and json.load()